gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Ehp," the bird squawked skeptically.
 "Mayn't you, p'raps, but yer friends as is coming?
 I seed 'em," he confided in Noxy, swivelling his featherless gray head back to study her with beady black eyes.
-"Whole flock of 'em headin' this way."
+"Whole flock of 'em comin' along this way."
 He squeezed her arm with his talons and leaned toward her.
 "Figure I tell yer *amma*, she'll gimme a rat?
 I like a good rat, I do."

 "Wait."
 Noxy shook her head.
 "You saw more soldiers?"

 The condor bobbed his head.
-"Down along past Rancid.
-Some o' them is on camels.
-Ain't never et camel," he added thoughtfully.
+"Down along Rancid.
+Bunch o' them was on camels.
+There's some as are flyin' along this way right now on a big poofy."
+He preened his chest feathers.
+"Ain't never et camel," he added thoughtfully.

 Private Thokmay cleared his throat.
 "How many did you see, gifted?
 Soldiers, I mean, not camels."